Mousaka/elm-mob-clock/README.md

 # elm-clock-countdown
 A clock that counts down to zero.

+Try it out here http://mousaka.github.io/elm-clock-countdown/

-Based on this example program: http://elm-lang.org/examples/time
+Clock animation based on this example program: http://elm-lang.org/examples/time

 To run: